alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 The frequency of approximation is controlled using the ``approximate`` parameter to DFS or :func:`calculate_feature_matrix`.
 For example, the following code would approximate aggregation features at 1 day intervals::

-    fm = ft.calculate_feature_matrix(entityset=es_mc
+    fm = ft.calculate_feature_matrix(entityset=es_flight
-                                     features=feature_list,
-                                     cutoff_time=ct,
+                                     cutoff_time=ct_flight,
-                                     approximate="1 hour")
+                                     approximate="1 day")

-In this computation, features that can be approximated will be calculated at 1 day intervals, while features that cannot be approximated (e.g "is the current transaction > $50") will be calculated at the exact cutoff time.
+In this computation, features that can be approximated will be calculated at 1 day intervals, while features that cannot be approximated (e.g "what is the destination of this flight?") will be calculated at the exact cutoff time.

 Creating and Flattening a Feature Tensor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~